-PIDA members influence and inform pet owners and policy-makers through legal, government and public relations.
+PIDA members influence and inform pet owners and policy makers through legal, government and public relations.
 We work closely with our advocacy partners to strengthen both our industry and the bond between pet owners and their pets.
-Legislative efforts ensure our concerns and expertise factor into local, state and federal regulatory decisions.
-PIDA partners with other national trade associations — the American Pet Products Association, the Pet Industry Joint Advisory Council, the National Association of Wholesaler-Distributors and the Small Business Legislative Council — to establish a strong voice for industry and national clout.
+Legislative efforts ensure our concerns and expertise factor into local, state, and federal regulatory decisions.
+PIDA partners with other national trade associations — the American Pet Products Association, Pet Advocacy Network, the National Association of Wholesaler-Distributors and the Small Business Legislative Council — to establish a strong voice for industry and national clout.

-The Pet Industry Joint Advisory Council’s mission is to represent the experience and expertise of the responsible pet care community to legislative, regulatory and governing bodies in order to promote animal well-being and responsible pet ownership, foster environmental stewardship, and ensure the availability of healthy pets.
+The Pet Advocacy Network connects the experience and expertise of the responsible pet care community to lawmakers and governing bodies, advocating for legislative and regulatory priorities at the local, state, federal and international levels.
+Since 1971, the organization has worked to promote animal well-being and responsible pet ownership, foster environmental stewardship, and ensure access to healthy pets.

 National Association of Wholesaler-Distributors (NAW) represent the wholesale distribution industry before Congress, the White House, and the judiciary on issues that cross the industry's many lines of trade.
 These concerns include health care reform, taxes, product liability reform, inside sales, business perpetuation, labor/management relations, and employee benefits.
 The NAW Service Corporation, a wholly-owned for-profit subsidiary of NAW, was created to leverage wholesaler-distributors' buying power to offer high quality insurance and other business services, at competitive rates.
 Members can take advantage of the vast resources posted on the NAW website, including free webinars and blog posts, "Distributing Ideas."